ablou1/collab-compet/Report.md

 I got the best results with the (256, 512) values (it means a size of 256 for the first hidden layer and 512 for the second one).

 Finally, I also tried different values for the "learning process".
 The idea is to apply the learning process not every step but every **n** steps.
-Each time we apply send several random batches from the replay buffer.
+Each time I apply the learning process I send several random batches from the replay buffer.
 Here you find the results observed:

 ![modelUpdate](modelUpdate.PNG)

-Applying 5 times the learning processe every 5 steps gave us the best result in our case.
+Applying 5 times the learning processe every 5 steps gives the best result in our case.

 Finally, these adjustements allowed me to solve the environment in **614 episodes**.
 The average score from the 615 one to the 714 one is 0.509.